bqlepper/tauri-sudoku/Readme.md

 # TODOs

+- Test with all puzzles
+- Figure out how to better reflect the delay in processing.
+Why does button press put up the Hold On... message but key presses do not?
+- Remove a bunch of the debug
+- Run with release and see if assertions are causing a lot of the delay
 - I made everything public.
 Need to evaluate all functions for privacy.
 - sudoku_grid.rs has way too many functions, need to break it up.
 - Why do cells get bigger when a number is put in.
 Stay rigid size, cells